-If you’re looking for things to do in Napanee on an Ontario road trip, look no further.
-This post will guide you through the best of Napanee tourism and attractions in Lennox & Addington County (L&A).
+If you’re looking for things to do in Napanee on an Ontario road trip –– we got you!
+This post will guide you through the best Napanee tourism and attractions in Lennox & Addington County (aka L&A).

 History of Napanee, Greater Napanee & Lennox & Addington County